hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-starter-object-ring.md

 	* Add drives gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually increase by 25% until it becomes 100%.
 The initial weight is 25.

-8. Re-balance the ring.
+9. Re-balance the ring.

 		# ringos rebalance-ring -f /root/ring-building/object.builder

 	**Note**: You must wait for the time specified by `min_part_hours` before another re-balance succeeds.

-9. List all the Swift nodes.
+10. List all the Swift nodes.

 		# ringos list-swift-nodes -t all

-10. Copy the object file to all the nodes.
+11. Copy the object file to all the nodes.

     	# ringos copy-ring -s /root/ring-building/object.ring.gz -n <Swift nodes IP address>

+12. Copy the builder file to all the nodes.

+    	# ringos copy-ring -s /root/ring-building/object.builder -n <Swift nodes IP address>

+	**Note**: The `.buldier` and `.ring.gz` files **must** be present in the Swift nodes.

-11. Set the weight of the disks using the following command:
+13. Set the weight of the disks using the following command:

     	# ringos set-weight -f /root/ring-building/object.builder -s <disk id> -w <weight>

-12. Repeat steps from **8-11** gradually increasing the disk weight by 25: set the weight to 50, 75, and finally 100 (w= 50, 75, 100) .
+14. Repeat steps from **8-13** gradually increasing the disk weight by 25: set the weight to 50, 75, and finally 100 (w= 50, 75, 100) .

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>